writerror/writerror/_posts/2018-01-18-drawing-first-blood.md

 fact of differentiation, and is founded on the seductive but malignant politico-ethical principles of socialism (itself an offspring of Christianity).
-As long as anarchists remain preoccupied with saving The Masses (even In spite of themselves), then anarchists will curtail their own evolution and self-empowerment and be herded into an intellectual fog.
+As long as anarchists remain preoccupied with saving The Masses (even in spite of themselves), then anarchists will curtail their own evolution and self-empowerment and be herded into an intellectual fog.
 (This morbid, pathological over-identification with large collectives probably helps explain Kropotkin’s later appalling support for World War I.)